5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 And the windchill effect nibbling on you.

 This feeling of being out in the cold and wet with lots of grey in the sky.
-Its mentally and physically draining.
+It’s mentally and physically draining.
 This monster called winter little by little pulling your plug out.
-But there’s light at the end of the tunnel for cyclists: The training camp.
+But there’s light at the end of the tunnel: The training camp.

-1. Why You should do a Training Camp as a Cyclist
+1. Why You Need a Training Camp as a Cyclist

 A training camp abroad yields lots of advantages, especially in winter.
-Since you have better weather, less traffic and lots of new routes and climbs to try.
-And it’s that time of the year where you’re able to shift the focus almost completely to cycling.
+Since you have better weather, less traffic, and lots of new routes and climbs to try.
+And it’s that time of the year when you’re able to shift the focus almost completely to cycling.

-You can take 1, 2 or even 3 weeks off work and prevail the winter blues into sun, rolling roads and oh this beautiful stillness.
+You can take 1, 2, or even 3 weeks off work and prevail the winter blues into the sun, rolling roads, and oh this beautiful stillness.

 Just you and your bike, hitting awesome roads.
 A training camp in winter is like a cycling retreat.
 It’s a great time for self-reflection also.
-Firtsly, a new and relaxing evironment including the beautiful sea.
-Secondly, you can commit fully to training longer, harder and working on your nutrition, on and off the bike.
+Firstly, a new and relaxing environment including the beautiful sea.
+Secondly, you can commit fully to training longer, and harder and working on your nutrition, on and off the bike.

-This is exactly what happens in a training camp of pro cyclists.
-The whole team meets each other to work towards goals of the season.
+This is exactly what happens in a training camp for pro cyclists.
+The whole team meets each other to work towards the goals of the season.
 Besides, riders and staff get educated about nutrition and training.
-As a result, the winter camp is a great way to escape day to day life right into the relief of working deliberately on the goals for your season.
+As a result, the winter camp is a great way to escape day-to-day life right into the relief of working deliberately on the goals for your season.

-Now, the questions is how can you better plan out your training camp?
+Now, the question is how can you better plan out your training camp.

 How can you combine great routes and scenery with maximum efficiency and effort in training?